havocp/beaucatcher/README.md

    to add safe numeric conversions, like putting Int in Long.)
  - there are no annotations, so you can't ignore fields or anything like that
- - there's no global hash lookup of graters, you would have to build that yourself or use the DAO stuff described below.
+ - there's no global hash lookup of graters, you would have to build that yourself or use the Collection stuff described below.
  - without the global hash, case class fields inside case classes can't really work, so you have to resolve "joins" by hand right now